432 people found this helpful

 If you’ve ever had food poisoning, you’ll understand why avoiding cross-contamination is high on the list of basic kitchen hygiene rules.
 You don’t want harmful microorganisms moving from raw food to cooked food, and making you ill.
 Follow these rules to avoid cross-contamination in the kitchen:

 Bits of food left on a chopping board will soon breed bacteria, so scrubbing down your board immediately after use is vital to stop them spreading.
-Quick, easy and essential, cleaning chopping boards is one of the most basic kitchen hygiene rules.
+Quick, easy and essential, a clean chopping board is one of the most basic kitchen hygiene rules.

 7. Bin basics